Comprehensive Exam Proposal and Annotated Bibliography Requirements

 Format and Length of the Comprehensive Exam Proposal

 The Comprehensive Exam Proposal should be no longer than 10-12 pages, excluding references.
-The text should be formatted in 12-point font, double-spaced, and left justified with 1” margins all around.
+The text should be formatted according to Publication Manual of the American Psychological Association, Seventh Edition (APA 7th Edition) guidelines: 12-point font, double-spaced, left-justified, 1” margins on all sides.

 Annotated Reading List Requirements

 The student will submit an annotated reading list with a minimum of 30 empirical and theoretical articles or books that are relevant to the topic of their Comprehensive Exam.
-Students are expected to begin to work on this list in the Fall session of the second year, while working on the draft of the Comprehensive Exam Proposal for the Comprehensive Exam Seminar (SWK7000H).
+Students are expected to begin to work on this list in the Fall session of their second year while working on the draft of the Comprehensive Exam Proposal during the Comprehensive Exam Seminar (SWK7000H).

 The annotated reading list should consist of three sections: